nlacslab/kaznlp/README.md

 If you would like to cite the project in your research or elsewhere, for now, please, cite individual tools separately, using corresponding citing instructions.
-A single paper, describing the toolkit as a whole is comming soon...
+A single paper, describing the toolkit as a whole is coming soon...

 <hr>